 Understanding the full process of creating and managing reading lists can help you use the service more effectively:

-- Create or update your list: use Leganto to build or modify your reading list, adding resources as needed.
+- Create or update your list: use Leganto to build or modify your reading list, adding resources as needed in a timely manner.

 - Use standard categories: Classify the importance of your resources by tagging them as Essential, Recommended, or Further reading (more on these categories below).